924 198 CO2e

 Where required, KAP has registered with the South African Department of Environmental Affairs to report on its greenhouse gas emissions.

-The group is committed to managing and assessing targets that are set at operational level.
+We are committed to managing and assessing targets that are set at operational level.
 Environmental impact assessments (EIAs) and the implementation of resultant environmental management plans (EMPs) are standard practice for both current and future projects and expansions.
 Environmental incidents and complaints are continuously monitored and, when an incident is recorded, corrective action is a priority.
 There were no material incidents reported during the period under review.
 KAP has adopted an environmental policy that is supported, in turn, by divisional and/or operational policies.

-KAP’s carbon footprint is calculated in accordance with the Intergovernmental Panel on Climate Change (IPCC) 2006 Guidelines and the ‘Technical Guidelines for Monitoring, Reporting and Verification of Greenhouse Gas Emissions by Industry.’
+KAP’s carbon footprint is calculated in accordance with the Intergovernmental Panel on Climate Change (‘IPCC’) 2006 Guidelines and the ‘Technical Guidelines for Monitoring, Reporting and Verification of Greenhouse Gas Emissions by Industry.’
 We measure all activities over which we have operational control.

 The group remains focused on monitoring its Scope 1 and 2 emissions and will concentrate its attention on the reporting requirements aimed at retaining its inclusion on the FTSE4Good Index.